andreichiro/data_engineer_end2end/README.md

   - LLM, fine-tuning;
   - Data modeling, Medallion architecture, normalizations;
   - Design patterns (such as factory), Python abstract classes, problem-solving with Python;

-- The following technologies were utilized throughout the project:
+- More specifically, the following technologies were utilized throughout the project:

   - Terraform: Provisioned infrastructure as code, enabling efficient and reproducible deployment.
 Combined with Ansible, it facilitated dependency installation;